SARDONYX-sard/serde-hkx/docs/specification/hkx_types.md

 | `StringPtr`        | `hkStringPtr`                     |                4 |                  8 |
 | `RelArray`         | `hkRelArray<T>`                   |                4 |                  4 |
 | `Max`              |                                   |                  |                    |

+- Which Array pattern is hkBool[3] etc.?

+  It does not seem to be classified as TYPE_ARRAY or any other array.
+  `vtype: TYPE_BOOL, array size: 3`, only the array size changes.
+There is an editing software that calls this C style Array.

 ## Types details